kgrossjo/springwicket/README.md

 good because I don't know the Spring ecosystem (yet) and therefore I'm happy to go with whatever someone suggests.
 Once I have a bit of experience, I can swap different parts out.

+After trying Spring Boot, I hit another brick wall: Spring Boot suggests to use the H2 database as an in-memory database.
+But I don't want the documents I've entered to disappear when I have to restart the server.
+So I tried MariaDB, but then I ran into the issue that the database would hang after running the application once or twice.
+So then I decided to investigate other databases, and found out that H2 allows me to store the data in files.
+That seemed to be good, so I used that.
+I guess it took me two or three hours to overcome this road block.

+From then on, it was fairly smooth sailing.

+I switched back and forth between different tutorials and reading various API descriptions, and the Thymeleaf documentation.

+The whole thing took maybe 10 or 15 hours.

 ## What does the app do?